How to load additional files at runtime¶

 Installation is done simply with dune install

-install this tool such that it is relocatable, one can use dune
+install this tool to make it relocatable, one can use dune

 install --relocatable --prefix $dir